spenserblack/ansiform/README.md

 # What's the Difference?

-This crate provides macros for coloring strings, allowing ANSI colors to be set at compile time instead of runtime.
+This crate provides a macro for coloring strings, allowing ANSI colors to be set at compile time instead of runtime.

 # Example